-Business analysts collect information and document processes, then assess them afterward to improve and develop new solutions.
+A business analyst vs a data analyst collects information and document processes, then assess them afterward to improve and develop new solutions.
 They complete the required analysis and communicate the findings to other team members and management.
 They ensure that the solutions they give will meet business needs.
 They also monitor deliverables and ensure that they follow the expected time frame.

 Direct Marketing Analyst